 Top 5 Productivity Apps for 2019

-My phone is usually my ultimate distraction, but this year I'm vowing to use it responsibly and explore everything it has to offer me to make my life easier and more productive.
-After doing my research I compiled a list of the best apps out there that will help me achieve my goals and manage my time better.
+Phones are usually the ultimate distraction, but this year you can resolve to use it responsibly and explore everything it has to offer to make life easier and more productive.
+Here's a list of the best apps out there that will help you achieve your goals and manage your time better.

 1) Acorn.
-This app is perfect for those of us who want to take a little more control over our finances by starting to save and invest.
-You link a bank account and a credit card and the app will basically take it from there.
-For each purchase made, Acorn will round up that purchase to the nearest dollar and invest the difference - even if it's only a cent!
-You also have the option of just saving those amounts to an account that you can withdraw from at any time.
+This app is perfect for those who want to take a little more control over our finances by saving and investing.
+You link a bank account and a credit card, and the app will take it from there.
+For each purchase made, Acorn will round up that purchase to the nearest dollar and invest the difference, even if it's only a cent.
+You also have the option of saving those amounts to an account that you can withdraw from at any time.

-There are a ton of other features as well - my favorite is the original content provided to expand your knowledge on all things money.
-Read more about Acorn here!
+There are a ton of other features as well, including the original content provided to expand your knowledge on all things money.
+Read more about Acorn here.

 2) Asana.
 Need to get more organized but don't know where to start?
-Asana can help!
-This is a project management app that we actually use in the office to keep track of each other's tasks and ongoing projects, but you can use it in your personal life, too!
-I prefer the list format, but you can also use the calendar format to view upcoming tasks and events.
+Asana can help.
+This is a project management app that many business use to keep track of tasks and ongoing projects, but you can use it in your personal life, too.
+You can use a list format or calendar format to view upcoming tasks and events.

 3) Focus@will.
-I typically can't get any work done in complete silence, but sometimes I find that the noise around me or the music I've chosen is still a little distracting.
-This service helps with that!
+If you typically can't get work done in complete silence but sometimes find that the noise around you or the music you've chosen is still a little distracting, this service helps.
 Here's an excerpt from their website:

 4) IFTTT.
-Also known as If This Then That!
-At first, the capabilities of this app were a little confusing to me, but after a few minutes of reading and watching some video tutorials, I'm sold!
-I thought I had my own personal robot with my Amazon Echo...but this app takes it to a new level.
-It helps your devices and your apps work with each other, so you never miss a beat.
-For example, you can set it up so Alexa can call your device if your phone is ever misplaced, automatically sync your Instagrams to a specified Pinterest board, receive weather reports each morning, and the list goes on.
-Check out this video by a user who can't live without it:
+Also known as If This Then That.
+At first, the capabilities of this app can be a little confusing, but after a few minutes you'll be sold.
+This app helps your devices and your apps work with each other, so you never miss a beat.
+For example, you can set it up so Alexa can call your device if your phone is ever misplaced, automatically sync your Instagrams to a specified Pinterest board, or receive weather reports each morning—the list goes on.